Oat Mountain (California): Flora and fauna

-Human interference
+Human impact

-Oat Mountain has had many major problems in modern times, starting with the construction of two Cold War-era SAM-A-7 (Surface-to-Air Missile, Army, design 7, later changed to MIM-3 (Mobile Interceptor Missile, design 3) Nike Ajax and SAM-A-25/MIM-14 Nike Hercules anti-aircraft missile sites.
-Known as Nike Missile Site LA-88, they were there not so much to protect the civilian population of the San Fernando Valley, but to guard important military and industrial facilities like the Santa Susana Field Lab, from Soviet attack.
-They were in operation from 1956-1974.
-Since then, it was heavily contaminated and debris and abandoned buildings litter that area, located on Browns Canyon Road below Oat Mountain.
+Two Cold War-era SAM-A-7 (Surface-to-Air Missile, Army, design 7, later changed to MIM-3 (Mobile Interceptor Missile, design 3) Nike Ajax and SAM-A-25/MIM-14 Nike Hercules) anti-aircraft missile sites were constructed on Oat Mountain to guard important military and industrial facilities like the Santa Susana Field Lab, from Soviet attack.
+Known as Nike Missile Site LA-88, they were in operation from 1956-1974.
+Since their abandonment, debris and abandoned buildings are found in that area, located on Browns Canyon Road below Oat Mountain.

-In 2015, a story made headlines when a gas leak was reported at one of the seven oil fields littering the natural areas of the mountain.
-The Aliso Canyon Oil Field was involved in this situation.
-Many people reported nose bleeds, strong headaches, and other symptoms.
-That same year the oil field was shut down and taken to court.
-As of August 2017, the oil field is scheduled to reopen but may be taken to the city regional court in Los Angeles or to the federal court in Sacramento.
+In 2015, a gas leak was reported at one of the seven oil fields on the mountain of the Aliso Canyon Oil Field The oil field was shut down and taken to court.
+As of August 2017, the oil field was scheduled to reopen but may be taken to the city regional court in Los Angeles or to the federal court in Sacramento.

-Hiking and destinations
+Hiking trails

-Oat Mountain has many hiking trails and scenic destinations.
-One of the main hiking trails ascends the San Fernando Valley side of the mountain and has four different connecting trails.
-One of these leads to the Nike Missile Site LA-88 with abandoned buildings, vehicles, and rubble surrounding it.
-One expert route up the mountain follows the backbone of the mountain in Santa Clarita but is difficult because it is forested.
-This is a 16-mile hike between Rocky Peak and Oat Mountain.
+One of the main hiking trails on Oat Mountain ascends its San Fernando Valley side, with four connecting trails.
+One leads to the Nike Missile Site LA-88 and its abandoned buildings, vehicles, and rubble.
+A challenging 16-mile hike follows the forrested backbone of the mountain in Santa Clarita to Rocky Peak.